-Dana Wollman is Managing Editor of Engadget, where she runs a growing team of reporters and reviewers.
+Dana is executive editor of Engadget, where she runs a growing team of reporters and reviewers.
 She got her start in tech journalism nearly a decade ago as a writer for Laptop Mag and the AP before arriving at Engadget in 2011.
-She appears weekly on ABC Radio, and has also been a guest on Bloomberg TV, CNN, CNBC, Marketplace, NPR and Fox Business, among other outlets.
-Dana is a graduate of Wesleyan University and the Columbia Publishing Course, and lives in Brooklyn, New York.
+She appears weekly on ABC Radio and has also been a guest on Bloomberg TV, CNN, CNBC, Marketplace, NPR and Fox Business, among other outlets.
+Dana is a graduate of Wesleyan University and the Columbia Publishing Course.
+She lives in Brooklyn, New York.

 We're updating our console reviews, starting with the Xbox One!

 The PlayStation 4 is next.

 Samsung's thin and light Notebook 9 harks back to simpler times

 It's not flashy, but it gets most of the important stuff right.

 Dell XPS 15 review: A MacBook Pro rival for Windows users

 It's thin and powerful, but don't leave home without the charger.